sDebski/TradingApp/README.md

-This is Trading App.
+# Trading App.

-App includes:
+## App includes:
+- registering users
-- acconts system
+- logging system
-- betting option based on WebSockets
-- chat option
+- creating real time auctions
-- chat history
+- history of your won auctions
-- history of won/betting auctions
+- preview of auctions you are betting
+- betting using *WebSockets*
+- Chat with with unreaded messages by *WebSockets*